SDSS2020/SDSS-templates/README.md

 attach a 2-page pdf created using one of the templates.

 Submissions of contributed papers will be accepted for consideration fromSeptember 30, 2022 to December 15, 2022 (11:59 p.m.
 ET).
-Submissions may be modified until the January 30 deadline.
+Submissions may be modified until the December 15 deadline.

 Submit at https://ww2.amstat.org/meetings/sdss/2023/submitanabstract.cfm